Use of simple language required in legal profession: SC judge | Law-Order

 ''We must all survive to revive and preserve certain tradition of the legal professions which means court litigation should be mater of first choice and not the last,'' he said.

-One of the reasons was low retainership and or stipend being paid to the youngsters and the young lawyers, he reasoned.
+One of the reasons was low retainership and or stipend being paid to the youngsters and the young lawyers, the apex court judge reasoned.

 He added that just as the disputes are normal to humans, so are the resolutions.